pierrejay/EZLink/README.md

 > *Lightweight, robust, simple messaging library for secure structured communication between microcontrollers*

-This document provides a thorough overview of **SimpleComm**, from its motivations and design rationale to detailed usage examples, advanced features, and testing strategies.
-It is intended for professional developers who need a dependable solution without excessive overhead or complex toolchains.
+This document provides a thorough overview of **SimpleComm**, from its motivations to detailed usage examples, design overview, advanced features, and testing strategies.
+It is intended for developers who need a dependable solution without excessive overhead or complex toolchains.

 ## Introduction